munificent/finch/README.md

 It is written in C++ with a hand-written lexer and parser.
 It has minimal dependencies.
 I want Finch to be:

 *   Syntactically expressive yet minimal.
 Your code should look beautiful and do what you want.

 *   An example of a small, clean C++ codebase for an interpreter.
 If you can read C++ and want to learn more about programming languages, I hope Finch's code will be a good primer.

 *   A language in the Smalltalk family that's friendly to people coming from a text file and curly brace background.

 *   A minimal prototype-based dynamic language.
-I think prototypes are a really cool paradigm, but Self is too complex (and mostly dead), and Javascript is... well...
-Javascript.
+I think prototypes are a really cool paradigm, but Self goes too far, and Javascript doesn't go far enough.

 *   Easily embeddable in other applications.
 I don't know if Finch ever will have real use, but if it does, it will likely be as a configuration or scripting language within a larger application, much like Lua.

 A Taste of the Language